spongessuck/gm.datepickerMultiSelect/README.md

 ###UI Bootstrap 2.x.x

 The custom template solution for UI Bootstrap 1.x.x no longer works in UI Bootstrap 2.x.x.
 Instead, please use the `customClass` property of `datepicker-options` to apply a class to selected dates.
-This solution works for UI Bootstrap 1.x.x as well, if you prefer this solution to using custom templates.
+This solution works for UI Bootstrap 1.x.x as well, if you prefer this solution over using custom templates.

-See the plunker below for a working example:
+See the plunker below for a working example.
+Please note that removing dates from the selected dates array programmatically (like clicking the 'remove' button in the demo) doesn't automatically trigger an update on the datepicker.
+You need to re-assign the `activeDate` for your `customClass` handler to get called again:

 http://plnkr.co/edit/7rKzFo?p=preview